weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Step 3 The ordered set R has the least-upper-bound property.

-To prove this, let A be a nonempty subset of R, and assume that fe R is an upper bound of A. Define y to be the union of all x € A. In other words, pey if and only if p € « for some «x € A. We shall prove that y eR and that y = sup A.
+To prove this, let A be a nonempty subset of R, and assume that fe R is an upper bound of A. Define y to be the union of all x  \in  A. In other words, pey if and only if p  \in  « for some «x  \in  A. We shall prove that y eR and that y = sup A.

-Since A is not empty, there exists an ay € A. This a is not empty.
+Since A is not empty, there exists an ay  \in  A. This a is not empty.
 Since ®%y cy, y is not empty.
-Next, y c ff (since a c f for every a € A), and therefore y # Q. Thus y satisfies property (I).
-To prove (II) and (111), pick p € y.
-Then p €ay for some a; € A. If q <p, then q€ay, hence q€ y; this proves (II).
-If rea, is so chosen that r > p, we see that r€y (since a, = y), and therefore y satisfies (111).
+Next, y c ff (since a c f for every a  \in  A), and therefore y # Q. Thus y satisfies property (I).
+To prove (II) and (111), pick p  \in  y.
+Then p  \in ay for some a;  \in  A. If q <p, then q \in ay, hence q \in  y; this proves (II).
+If rea, is so chosen that r > p, we see that r \in y (since a, = y), and therefore y satisfies (111).

 Thus y eR.

-It is clear that a <y for every x € A.
+It is clear that a <y for every x  \in  A.

 Suppose 6 <y.
-Then there is an s€y and that sc6.
-Since sey, sea for some a € A. Hence 6 <a, and 6 is not an upper bound of A.
+Then there is an s \in y and that sc6.
+Since sey, sea for some a  \in  A. Hence 6 <a, and 6 is not an upper bound of A.

 This gives the desired result: y = sup A.

-Step4 If eR and f € R we define a + § to be the set of all sums r +s, where reoand sep.
+Step4 If eR and f  \in  R we define a + § to be the set of all sums r +s, where reoand sep.
 We define 0* to be the set of all negative rational numbers.
 It is clear that 0* is a cut.
 We verify that the axioms for addition (see Definition 1.12) hold in